 Everyone’s hair is different.
 However, there are a few good hair habits that tend to work across the board:

-- Pay attention to your scalp: It’s where it all starts!
+Sometimes it isn’t the products, but the process that could use an update.
 When shampooing, concentrate on the scalp instead of the whole length of the hair to help combat frizz and dullness.

-- Wash your hair as much as it asks for: If you have an oily scalp and hair, you may want to wash it every day.
+If you have an oily scalp and hair, you may want to wash it every day.
 For dry or chemically-treated hair, try washing it less frequently.
-Moreover, your needs may change over time—your scalp tends to produce less oil with age, so depending on your years you might not have to wash it quite as often.
+Moreover, your needs may change over time—your scalp tends to produce less oil with age, so depending on your years, you might not have to wash it quite as often.

-What should you do to your hair every day?
+What should I do to my hair every day?

-Start with one small change in your daily hair care routine—or a few.
+Start with one small change in your daily hair care routine and build habits over time.
 Every little effort makes a difference when it comes to healthy hair.

 - Get your vitamins and minerals: The right levels of iron, zinc, and vitamins are key in supporting strong, healthy hair.
 One way to help?
 Opt for a targeted hair supplement.